Optimal Robust Reinsurance with Multiple Insurers: Insurers' utility maximisation strategy

 which is positive by \cref{assump:convexinsurer} and the fact that the retention function $r$ is non-decreasing in $a$. \end{proof}

 Next, we examine the insurer's optimal response when the reinsurance contract is of a specific type.
-For proportional reinsurance and excess-of-loss reinsurance, we recover the results of \textcite{Hu2018}, where these problems are considered separately.
-Furthermore, if the insurer chooses the retention level of an excess-of-loss reinsurance contract, then \cref{eq:insurer_optim_alpha} in \cref{prop:insurer_optim} simplifies to an explicit expression for $\alpha^*_k$.
+If the insurer chooses the retention level of an excess-of-loss reinsurance contract, then \cref{eq:insurer_optim_alpha} in \cref{prop:insurer_optim} simplifies to an explicit expression for $\alpha^*_k$.
 This is in contrast to proportional reinsurance, where this is not the case.

+When \cref{prop:insurer_optim} is applied to the specific cases of proportional reinsurance and excess-of-loss reinsurance, discussed next, we recover known results in the literature, such as those of \textcite{Li2017} and \textcite{Hu2018}.